 Stop Worrying About Your Bone Loss

-This is why the Save Our Bones Program recommends complete supplementation with Foundation Supplements, as well as eating a variety of nutrient-rich foods, such as Foundation Foods, because they contain many different components that all work in synergy with each other for maximum benefits.
+This is why the Osteoporosis Reversal Program recommends complete supplementation with Foundation Supplements, as well as eating a variety of nutrient-rich foods, such as Foundation Foods, because they contain many different components that all work in synergy with each other for maximum benefits.

 Silica plays a significant role to build bone and maintain its integrity and strength.
-Clearly, your bones need more than just calcium to rejuvenate and grow strong, and the Save Our Bones Program has always recognized this.
+Clearly, your bones need more than just calcium to rejuvenate and grow strong, and the Osteoporosis Reversal Program has always recognized this.

 Till next time,